Dart-Code/Website/index.md

 	</a>
 </div>

-If you have problems with the links above you can install also find the [Dart extension](https://marketplace.visualstudio.com/items?itemName=Dart-Code.dart-code) and [Flutter extension](https://marketplace.visualstudio.com/items?itemName=Dart-Code.flutter) in the marketplace or by [searching within VS Code](https://code.visualstudio.com/docs/editor/extension-gallery#_search-for-an-extension).
+If you have any problems with the links above you can also find the [Dart extension](https://marketplace.visualstudio.com/items?itemName=Dart-Code.dart-code) and [Flutter extension](https://marketplace.visualstudio.com/items?itemName=Dart-Code.flutter) in the marketplace or by [searching within VS Code](https://code.visualstudio.com/docs/editor/extension-gallery#_search-for-an-extension).

 ## Features